TopoInVis-Workshop/2024/_pages/call-for-papers.md

 interested in topological methods, or experts in topological methods from other communities willing to experiment with interactive and visual applications.

-## New in 2023

-This year, in addition to full paper presentations, we will host a session of lightning talks (approx. 5 minutes) for early-career researchers (Ph.D. students, post-docs, etc.) to advertise their work to the community.
+In addition to **full paper** presentations, we will host a session of **lightning talks** for early-career researchers (Ph.D. students, post-docs, etc.) to advertise their work to the community.

 ## Scope